Crinsane/LaravelShoppingcart/README.md

 This will give you a `cart.php` config file in which you can make changes to the packages behaivor.

+## Updates

+As of version **4.2.0** this package does, when being used with PostgreSQL, encode the cart content to base64 before storing into database due to an [issue with saving values including zero bytes](https://github.com/bumbummen99/LaravelShoppingcart/pull/167).
+Please consider clearing your cart table in case you are upgrading using PostgreSQL from a version **<4.2.0**.

 ## Table of Contents
 Look at one of the following topics to learn more about LaravelShoppingcart